aidanakenes/ScrapingIGProfile/README.md

-extract_data(username:str) -> dict # extracts profile information in json format via username get_user_info(username:str) -> User # return object of the user with profile information save_data(users:list) # save list of users into json file download_picture(users:list) # doamload all profile pictures of the users from the provided list
+extract_data(username:str) -> dict # extracts profile information in json format via username get_user_info(username:str) -> User # return object of the user with profile information save_data(users:list) # save list of users into json file download_pictures(users:list) # doamload all profile pictures of the users from the provided list
 ```

+In the tests/test.py you can see test-code of previous functions

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.